dmlc/dgl/docs/source/guide/distributed-preprocessing.rst

 DGL provides a script named `convert_partition.py`, located in the `tools` directory, to convert the data in the partition files into :class:`dgl.DGLGraph` objects and save them into files.
 **Note**: `convert_partition.py` runs in a single machine.
-In the future, we will extend it to convert graph data in parallel across multiple machines.
+In the future, we will extend it to convert graph data in parallel across multiple machines. **Note**: please install the `pyarrow` package for loading data in csv files.

 `convert_partition.py` has the following arguments: